ObjectModules/deploy/Mapping.md

 You will eat it normally as usual.
 Nothing special.

-Once it is happen then the other processes are no more required so the whole process will return back the original process/
+Once it is happen then the other processes are no more required so the whole process will return back the original process.

 In the mapping of the original process you may count that number of elements is also _four (4)_, same as others.
 In our concept, when four mappings is going to return to its original four elements, we call it as _a settlement_.